• Skip to primary navigation

 Vegan peanut butter oatmeal cookies on a white plate and a spoonful of peanut butter.

-The perfect combination in the end turned out to be a mix of brown and white sugar.
-White sugar is lighter than brown sugar so doesn’t weigh the cookies down as much, and since peanut butter is quite a dense ingredient, this turned out to be important.
-But I wanted the mix of the two sugars because oatmeal cookies is more a brown sugar type of cookie and peanut butter cookies more a white sugar type of cookie.
+The perfect combination in the end turned out to be a mix of light brown sugar and white granulated sugar.
+White granulated sugar creates a lighter texture than brown sugar and doesn’t weigh the cookies down as much.
+Since peanut butter is quite a dense ingredient, this turned out to be quite important.
 And then I needed a mix of both baking powder and baking soda, not one or the other.

 The other trick was not to use too much peanut butter.
-Half a cup was just right, any more than that was too heavy on these cookies.
+Half a cup was just right, any more than that was just too heavy for these cookies.

 Vegan Peanut Butter Oatmeal Cookies in a stack against a blue background.